Cambrian Stage 10: Naming

 The 10th stage of the Cambrian has not been formally named by the ICS yet, although a number of local names exist.
 Several authors favor the name "Lawsonian" after Lawson Cove, in the Wah Wah Mountains of Utah.
 The lower part of the North American Skullrockian Stage corresponds roughly to the Cambrian Stage 10.
+The name "Nelegerian", after the Neleger River in Yakutia, was also proposed in 2011.

 Stratotype

 The ICS is still discussing which geological section and biostratigraphic marker will be used to define the base of the 10th Cambrian stage.

 Likely candidates for the section are still investigated.
 A first proposal was a section near Duibian, Zhejiang province (China).
 Note recent publications favor Steamboat Pass in the House Range of Utah.
 If a conodont is used for the base the stage then many more sections would be likely candidates for the GSSP, e.g. in Australia, Kazakhstan and Canada.

 Candidates for the biostratigraphic marker are the first appearance of a trilobite or conodont species.
 The trilobite Lotagnostus americanus was first suggested by the ICS, but has proven to be problematic.
 In 2006 another working group proposed the first appearance of Cordylodus andresi.
-Currently the first appearance of Eoconodontus notchpeakensis is favored by many authors because it is globally widespread and is independent of facies (known from continental rise to peritidal environments).
+The first appearance of Eoconodontus notchpeakensis is favored by many authors because it is globally widespread and is independent of facies (known from continental rise to peritidal environments).

 The Eoconodontus notchpeakensis proposal would also incorporate a non-biostratigraphic marker to correlate the beginning of stage 10 globally.
 A carbon isotope excursion (the HERB-event) occurs in the lower part of the E. notchpeakensis range.